 Directors and Staff

-Professor Blair is a full professor and the Study Abroad Director at The University of Tulsa College of Law, where she has taught Family Law, Civil Procedure, and International and Comparative Family Law for the past twenty-six years.
-She has taught in the Dublin summer program in 1999 and 2005, and served as Resident Director in 2009, 2010, 2011, and 2012.
-Professor Blair is co-author of the first American casebook in the field of comparative and international family law, Family Law in the World Community and a contributing author to the leading treatise on U.S. adoption law, Adoption Law and Practice (ed., Joan Hollinger).
+Professor Blair is a full professor and the Study Abroad Director at The University of Tulsa College of Law, where she has taught Family Law, Civil Procedure, and International and Comparative Family Law for the past twenty-seven years.
+She has taught in the Dublin summer program in 1999 and 2005, and has served as Resident Director from 2009-2013.
+Professor Blair is co-author of the first American casebook in the field of comparative and international family law, Family Law in the World Community, and a contributing author to the leading treatise on U.S. adoption law, Adoption Law and Practice (ed., Joan Hollinger).
 She has published numerous articles on topics related to adoption law and international and comparative family law.
 Professor Blair has also served as Chair of the Family and Juvenile Law Section of the Association of American Law Schools and as a member of the Oklahoma Adoption Law Reform Committee, through which she participated in drafting the Oklahoma Adoption Code.
-She has received several teaching awards at the College of Law, and in 1992 she was one of the recipients of The University of Tulsa Outstanding Teacher Award.
+She has received several teaching awards at the College of Law, and in 1992 was one of the recipients of The University of Tulsa Outstanding Teacher Award.

 Kate works with TU Law’s Study Abroad program to assist students with the Summer in Dublin application and registration process.
 Please contact her with questions about applying to the Dublin program, the internship application process, housing arrangements, and program documentation at email@example.com.